nordcraftengine/documentation/docs/styling/theme/index.md

 ### Dynamic themes

 Nordcraft themes are static by default, meaning that theme variables cannot be set using formulas or dynamic values.
-However, you can create dynamic themes (loading from an API etc.) by creating a custom theme-provider component that overrides your theme variables using dynamic values.
+However, you can create dynamic themes using data from an API, for example, by creating a custom theme-provider component that overrides your theme variables using those dynamic values.
 This is an advanced use case and requires knowledge of building [components](/components/overview).

 ## Using theme variables